Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 After successfully installing DataKit, the host object collector hostobject

 is already enabled by default.
-You can directly view the installed DataKit host under the “Guance” workspace’s 「Infrastructure」-「Host」, including host status, hostname, operating system, CPU usage rate, MEM usage rate, CPU single-core load, etc. Click the host to view more details.
+You can directly view the host installed with DataKit under the 「Infrastructure」 - 「Host」 section of the "Guance" workspace, including host status, hostname, operating system, CPU usage rate, MEM usage rate, CPU single-core load, etc. You can also click on the host to view more detailed information about the host.

 Install Func Portable Edition¶